Hypatia Bradlaugh Bonner: Writing

 Bonner is most remembered for being the author of her father's biography, Charles Bradlaugh: His Life and Work.
 The Spectator considered the two volumes to be more memoirs than a biography: "That it is preposterously long is manifest at once.
 More than eight hundred closely printed pages are too much for Charles Bradlaugh, viewed in regard to his real importance in the world", but accepted, "A day will come when they will be found useful".

 From 1897 to 1904, she was editor of The Reformer, the main purpose of which according to Bernard Porter was to "vindicate her father's career".

 However, she was an active contributor to many secularist periodicals including the National Reformer and author of many other books relating to secularism, blasphemy and freethinking.
 She often wrote in collaboration with her sister Alice under the signature 'A. and H. Bradlaugh', including a regular current affairs column in the National Reformer called 'Summary of News' during the 1880s.
 In Penalties upon Opinion she catalogues various trials and cases of blasphemy including the recent revival in blasphemy prosecutions in the first decades of the 20th century.
 In addition, she published a volume of short stories for children (Princess Vera, and Other Stories, 1886) as part of the Freethought Publishing Company's Young Folks' Library series.

 Peace activism

 In the lead up to the First World War most peace societies were Christian associations.
 In 1910, Bonner became the chairperson of the first secular peace society, the Rationalist Peace Society.
 The aim of the society was to "protest against ideas and methods which are utterly opposed to reason and the interests of social progress".
 In her introduction to Essays towards peace, Hypatia noted that there was a "growing public opinion in favour of arbitration as the alternative to war" and that it was reason that demonstrated "the futility, the brutality, the economic waste, the immorality of war".

 The Rationalist Peace Society remained active throughout the war, but fell into decline after peace was concluded.

+Final years

+She was a popular lecturer until her voice broke in 1924 and continued to write and served as a magistrate from 1921 until 1934.
+Her role in public affairs has been estimated as "she expressed her radicalism and belief in equal status for women from within Liberalism rather than through the more publicized suffragette movement".